Arabic alphabet: Ligatures

+Diacritics

 Users of Arabic usually write long vowels but omit short ones, so readers must utilize their knowledge of the language in order to supply the missing vowels.
 However, in the education system and particularly in classes on Arabic grammar these vowels are used since they are crucial to the grammar.
 An Arabic sentence can have a completely different meaning by a subtle change of the vowels.
-This is why in an important text such as the Qur’ān the three basic vowel signs (see below) are mandated, like the ḥarakāt and all the other diacritics or other types of marks, for example the cantillation signs.
+This is why in an important text such as the Qur’ān the three basic vowel signs are mandated, like the Arabic diacritics and other types of marks, like the cantillation signs.

 Short vowels

 In the Arabic handwriting of everyday use, in general publications, and on street signs, short vowels are typically not written.
 On the other hand, copies of the Qur’ān cannot be endorsed by the religious institutes that review them unless the diacritics are included.
 Children's books, elementary school texts, and Arabic-language grammars in general will include diacritics to some degree.
 These are known as "vocalized" texts.

 Short vowels may be written with diacritics placed above or below the consonant that precedes them in the syllable, called ḥarakāt.
 All Arabic vowels, long and short, follow a consonant; in Arabic, words like "Ali" or "alif", for example, start with a consonant: ‘Aliyy, alif.